 Taobao: entry door for smaller menswear designers

-Launched in 2003 by the Chinese giant Alibaba, Taobao (淘宝网) is one of the most popular online shopping platforms, specialized in both B2C and C2C transactions, as well as the most popular online entrepreneurship platform, enabling thousands of young entrepreneurs to be successful.
+Launched in 2003 by the Chinese giant Alibaba, Taobao (淘宝网) is one of the most popular online shopping platforms, specializing in both B2C and C2C transactions, as well as the most popular online entrepreneurship platform, enabling thousands of young entrepreneurs to be successful.
 It has hundreds of millions of products and service listings, which are really appreciated by Chinese consumers.
-As of 2019, it has 300 million daily active users and 668 million mobile monthly active users.
 Taobao accounts for nearly 60% of the total e-commerce sales in China.

 Many fashion brands are using Taobao to sell their apparel.
 However, it is also worth mentioning that there are lots of fakes and counterfeiting in China.
 That’s why Chinese consumers tend to be more cautious when buying well-known brands’ products.